The Williams Lab

 bioRxiv.
 (2024).

-Andrej Ćorković, Thomas Chiarella, Florence J. Williams
+Andrej Ćorković, Thomas Chiarella, and Florence J. Williams

 Org.
 Lett.
 (2023).
 25, 49, 8787-8791.

-Andrej Ćorković, Andreas Dorian, Florence J. Williams
+Andrej Ćorković, Andreas Dorian, and Florence J. Williams

 Synlett.
 (2023).
 34, 03, 193-202.